whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 * [Original Assignment](http://backend.turing.io/module1/projects/date_night)

 (description):
-A binary search tree that stored and sorted movies and their ratings.
+A binary search tree that stored and sorted movies by their ratings.

 Scores are integers between 0 and 100
 No two movies will get the same score